Church of All Worlds: Subsidiaries

 In 1978 CAW merged with Nemeton, a Pagan organization founded by Gwydion Pendderwen and Alison Harlow.
 In 1987 CAW also absorbed Forever Forests, another one of Pendderwen's organizations.
-An outgrowth of Forever Forests was founded in 1983 by Anodea Judith, past president and High Priestess of CAW, called Lifeways.
+An outgrowth of Forever Forests was founded in 1983 by Anodea Judith, past president and high priestess of CAW, called Lifeways.

 The Holy Order of Mother Earth (HOME), founded in 1978 by the Zells, is another subsidiary, dedicated to magical living and working with the land.

 Oberon and Morning Glory Zell-Ravenheart have appeared at over 20 Starwood Festivals (and a few WinterStar Symposiums) over the past 25 years; because of this, there has been a Church of All Worlds presence at Starwood, called the CAWmunity, for over a decade.

 First Renaissance

 By the mid-1980s, CAW had practically ceased operation outside of Ukiah, California, where the Zells relocated in 1985.
 Anodea Judith assumed presidency until 1991, and the structure of the organization was revamped with plans for more nest meetings, training courses, new rituals, and publications.
 By the late 1980s CAW had increased membership internationally, becoming particularly strong in Australia, where it was legally incorporated in 1992.

-In 1998 Oberon Zell-Ravenheart took a year-and-a-day sabbatical from his role as Primate, and the church headquarters were moved to Toledo, Ohio.
+In 1998 Oberon Zell-Ravenheart took a year-and-a-day sabbatical from his role as primate, and the church headquarters were moved to Toledo, Ohio.

 Attempted termination & Second Renaissance

-On August, 2004, the Board of Directors decided to terminate CAW due to financial and legal struggles.
+In August 2004, the board of directors decided to terminate CAW due to financial and legal struggles.
 In January, 2006, due to the effort of Jack Crispin Cain to help save the organization, CAW was reestablished with Zells again assuming a leadership role.
 In 2007, Green Egg, CAW's influential journal, returned to publication in an online format.
 The "3rd Phoenix Resurrection of the Church" continues to the present.